Camerton, Somerset: History

 The parish includes the hamlet of Tunley, which is the site of a hill fort that has been designated as a Scheduled Ancient Monument.

 The village stands beside the route of the Fosse Way, and a Roman settlement was south-west of the current village.

 The parish of Camerton was part of the Wellow Hundred.

 Originally a farming village in North Somerset, its vicar from 1800 was the amateur antiquarian and archaeologist The Rev. John Skinner, who committed suicide in 1839.
 His studies led him to conclude, incorrectly, that Camerton was the location of the notable ancient British site of Camulodunum.
 Camerton Court was built by the Jarrett family, to a design by George Repton (son of Humphry Repton), in 1838–40, replacing an earlier Manor House.

 The village expanded as a result of coal mining on the Somerset coalfield in the 19th century.
 Camerton New Colliery, which started in the very early 19th century, and Camerton Old Colliery, which predates it by about 20 years.
 Camerton New Pit survived to be nationalised, eventually closing in 1950.
 The maximum amount mined was 77,000 tons in 1903.
 In the centre of the village is an old coal spoil tip or "batch" called Camerton Batch (or Camerton Old Batch to distinguish it from the taller Camerton New Batch which lies just to the east).
 Camerton Batch was designated as a Local Nature Reserve in 1997.

 With the closure of the coal mines, it is now primarily a commuter village for people working in Bristol or Bath.
-Camerton is also home to the National Osteoporosis Society.
+Camerton was also home to the National Osteoporosis Society, before the charity moved to Bath.

 In 2007 Camerton was the site of a prosecution by the Environment Agency for the illegal dumping of waste including concrete, tarmac, bricks, blocks, subsoil, metal, fluorescent light tubes, electrical cable and asbestos sheets on the site.